 Right now, we are using my favorite diffuser to help mitigate the last traces of mold with my own ‘Robber’ blend, based on YL’s Thieves®.
 We had to cut out damp, molding drywall in our bedroom after a leak from a shower in an adjoining room.
 Icky job!!

 It can help with mold, but I don’t think it kills mold as some say.

 Safety of many EOs:

 Many essential oils are tremendously antibacterial, anti-infectious, and antiseptic, yet completely harmless to healthy tissue.
 In fact, in most cases, they are highly beneficial to healthy tissue – a rare combination.
 Also, bacterial cannot outsmart essential oils and develop resistance.

-“Essential oils are especially valuable as antiseptics because their aggression toward microbial germs is matched by their total harmlessness toward tissue.” ~Jean Valnet, M.D., French surgeon who employed therapeutic essential oils in battlefield situations during World War II
+“Essential oils are especially valuable as antiseptics because their aggression toward microbial germs is matched by their total harmlessness toward tissue.” ~Jean Valnet, M.D., French surgeon who employed therapeutic essential oils in battlefield situations during WW II